 Heritage and history

-Tasmania's history tells a tale of a brutal convict past, maritime adventure, mining, industrial development, Antarctic exploration and world-famous environmental campaigns to preserve Tasmania's great wilderness.
-And unlike most other places this rich cultural and built heritage is still well-preserved today.
+Tasmania's history tells a tale of a brutal convict past, maritime adventure, mining and early industrial development.
+Unlike most places this rich cultural and built heritage is still well-preserved today.

-Tasmania's architectural heritage survives in the cities and towns around the island, with fine examples of buildings from Georgian, Victorian and Federation periods.
-Many of these have been restored as tourist accommodation, restaurants or attractions.
+Tasmania's early architecture survives in the cities and towns around the island.
+There are fine examples from the Georgian, Victorian and Federation periods with many restored as accommodation, restaurants or attractions.

-The island's fascinating beginnings and dark stories of the past can also be uncovered at any of the five UNESCO World Heritage-listed convict sites found around the state, while many of the buildings and features that were built using convict labour during early settlement still stand today.
+The island's fascinating beginnings and dark stories of the past can be uncovered at any of the five UNESCO World Heritage-listed convict sites found around the state.

-In a world that increasingly displaces the old for the new, the past is always present in Tasmania and stories can be found just about everywhere, if you take the time to look.
+In a world that increasingly replaces the old for the new, the past is always present in Tasmania and stories can be found just about everywhere, if you take the time to look.